-Well, it's Valentine's day, you know the time of the year when we come together with our significant other or those that we love.
-It's a day filled with love, hearts, and yes, food as well.
+Well, it's Valentine's day, the time of the year when we come together with our significant other or those we love.
+It's a day filled with love, hearts, and, yes, food as well.
 Being a foodie myself, food is always important; it's the thing that can bring two people, two cultures, and two personalities together.

 In a world that seems to focus so much on convivence and fast food, we've lost a portion of that connection the world once had from cooking and eating at the table with those around us.

 So, on this Valentine's day, I'll share how food has the unparalleled power to bring us together.

 In today's world, dinner parties are on the decline.
 Fewer and fewer people want to entertain at their house, and I don't blame them.
 You've got to buy all the groceries, clean the house, cook the food, set the table, then clean up after your guests… it's a lot of work.
 To me, though, all of this work is worth it.
 Forget the fast food you pick up in your car and eat it on your way to wherever; I want to be surrounded by my friends and family, eating good food and becoming closer to them.